HJoseph04/IntroProgrammingPortfolio/06_arrays/foreach.md

 }

 EUREKA:
-When i did a little practice thing on W3schools, i wasn't quite sure what "i" meant in for that whole array as i thought that variable was just a placeholder gor the whole thing.
+When i did a little practice on arrays in class (when i'm really in it and not distracted by something), i wasn't quite sure what "i" meant in for that whole array as i thought that variable was just a placeholder gor the whole thing.
 But then when i tested it, it turns out "i" meant for every specific something in the array.

 COMMON MISTAKE:
 I often forgot that Foreach only moves forward and can't skip around a value in an array.
 Whatever's on there must be checked regardless.